 Every sport carries some level of risk.
 In addition to football, sport-related concussions are common in other youth and high school sports including soccer, lacrosse, basketball, hockey, and

-Not all concussions can be prevented, but some may be avoided.
-Helmets should be worn for any riding activities or collision sports.
+concussions can be prevented, but some may be avoided.
 Athletes should be taught safe playing techniques and to follow the rules of the game.
+Reducing time in practices that results in contact can reduce potential for concussive events.
 Most importantly, every athlete needs to know how crucial it is to let their coach, athletic trainer, or parent know if they have hit their head or have symptoms of a head injury—even if it means stopping play.

 Teach your child to never ignore a head injury, no matter how minor.
-If he reports one or more symptoms of concussion listed on the next page, or if you notice the symptoms yourself, keep him out of play and seek medical attention right away.
+If he or she reports one or more symptoms of concussion, or if you notice the symptoms yourself, keep him or her out of play and contact your pediatrician as soon as possible.

-- There is no evidence proving the safety or efficacy of any medication in treating a concussion or using mouth guards to prevent concussion.
+There is no evidence proving the safety or efficacy of any medication or supplement in treating a concussion or that facilitate recovery.